Martin Jay: Career

 Jay continued exploring the Frankfurt School through major works on Adorno (1984), Reason after Its Eclipse (2016), Splinters in Your Eye (2021), Immanent Critiques (2023), and three edited volumes for Japanese readers.

 He expanded his scope to the intellectual migration from Nazi Germany (Permanent Exiles, 1985; Kracauer l’exilé, 2014) and Western Marxism (Marxism and Totality, 1984), including extensive discussions of Jürgen Habermas.
 His engagement with French post-structuralism led to Downcast Eyes (1993), recognized as a seminal text in the study of visual culture, and the widely cited essay, "Scopic Regimes of Modernity" (1987).

 His book Songs of Experience (2004) examined the role of "experience" in scientific, religious, historical, political and aesthetic discourses in Europe and America, while The Virtues of Mendacity (2010) tackled lying in politics.
-It drew on Hannah Arendt, and defended the inevitability of strategic deception even in democracies against the search for a monolithic truth; so long as it doesn't escalate into the "big lie."
+Drawing on Hannah Arendt, in Virtues, he defended the inevitability of everyday strategic political deception against the pursuit of one settled, monolithic truth, the aim of totalitarianism, provided it doesn't escalate into the kind of systematic fabrication or "big lie" he traced via Hitler's Mein Kampf (My Struggle).

 Jay contributed to methodological debates in intellectual history in Cultural Semantics (1998) and Genesis and Validity (2022).

-His Magical Nominalism (2025) argued that a covert strain of religiously inflected philosophical thought, from Benjamin and Duchamp to Adorno, Barthes, and Kracauer, sought to escape subsumptive categorization, valorize singularity and resist the disenchantment of the world often traced to conventional nominalism.
+His Magical Nominalism (2025) argued that a covert strain of religiously inflected philosophical thought, from Walter Benjamin and Marcel Duchamp to Theodor W. Adorno and Roland Barthes, and Siegfried Kracauer, sought to escape subsumptive categorization, valorize singularity, and resist the disenchantment of the world often traced to conventional nominalism.
 It manifested itself in diverse places, ranging from the linguistic elevation of the name over concepts and the role of the "event" in disrupting historical continuity to what Barthes called the "punctum" of certain photographs.

 Since 1987, he has written the semi-annual Force Fields column in Salmagundi, with many entries republished in collections of his essays (including several compiled in French and Spanish).

-Jay’s current project on "theological fellow-traveling" analyzes secular philosophers who selectively draw on theological concepts without observing the religious practices they justify and sanction.
+Jay's current project on "theological fellow-traveling" analyzes secular philosophers who selectively draw on theological concepts without observing the religious practices they justify and sanction.
 He is a recipient of the 2010/2011 Berlin Prize Fellowship from the American Academy in Berlin.
 In 2023, he published a sequel to The Dialectical Imagination on the contemporary turns in Critical Theory, entitled Immanent Critiques: The Frankfurt School Under Pressure.

 He also has a regular column in the quarterly journal Salmagundi.